-High Definition is basically increasing the resolution of digital TV broadcasts to show more detail compared to the 625 lines of PAL or 525 of NTSC.
-Older Than They Think: Analog broadcasts in HD go back to the 1950snote , but did not take off in most of the world until the 2000s. note Furthermore, computer users with VGA monitors have effectively had HD since the late 1990s.
+High Definition Television is a video format containing more resolution than the 625 lines of PAL or 525 of NTSC used by Standard Definition video.
+Analog broadcasts in HD go back to the 1950snote , but did not take off in most of the world until the 2000s. note .
+Furthermore, computer users with VGA monitors have effectively had HD since the late 1990s.
 The first station in the world to switch to broadcasting in HD all the time was Raleigh, North Carolina's WRAL, starting in 1995.
 The transition to high definition also brought an Aspect Ratio change to television, making 16:9 the new default (as 4:3 and Cinemascope content both occupy 75% of the screen when letterboxed for 16:9, making it an effective compromise between the two extremes).

 These three resolutions are generally regarded as HD: